Gilroy, California: American era

 Following the U.S. Conquest of California and the discovery of gold in the Sierra Nevada in 1848, the trickle of immigrants from the eastern states and abroad became a flood.
 As many of the earlier Mexican and Californio landowners sold off their land, lost it to squatters, or were dispossessed through title hearings, the area around San Ysidro became known as Pleasant Valley.
 On March 12, 1870, it was officially incorporated by the state legislature as the town of Gilroy (John Gilroy had died in 1869).
-By then the town center had been relocated west of the El Camino Real (Old Gilroy is today a sparsely populated agricultural area).
+By then the town center had been relocated west of the El Camino Real onto land that was formerly part of Rancho Las Animas (Old Gilroy is today a sparsely populated agricultural area).

 Cattle ranching and timber from the nearby Santa Cruz Mountains were important to the economy for some time but, as in the rest of the valley, agriculture was the town's greatest source of income.
 During the 1920s, Kiyoshi "Jimmy" Hirasaki began growing garlic commercially in the Gilroy area.
 Referred to as the "Garlic King", Hirasaki continued to farm garlic into the 1950s.
 In 1979, the Gilroy Garlic Festival was launched.
 Farming remains significant, but in the 1970s the city began evolving into a bedroom community for Silicon Valley to the north.

 There are a number of extant historical buildings dating from the mid-19th century.
 Built in 1857, the Christian Church at 160 Fifth Street is the oldest wood-framed church in continuous use in Santa Clara County.
 Blacksmith George Eustice's house at 213 Fifth Street was constructed in 1869; Eustice was an American Civil War veteran who fought at Gettysburg.
 Samuel Moore was a long-time Gilroy postmaster, whose home was built in the 1870s at 7151 Church Street.

 Nearby in the foothills of the Diablo Range to the northeast is the historic resort site Gilroy Yamato Hot Springs, first developed in the 1870s (and now closed to the public).
 In 1905, the Old City Hall was built in downtown Gilroy; in 1975, it was designated on the list of National Register of Historic Places.